arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 </anypoint-dropdown>
 ```

-The `dropdown` element assumes it will have a child that exposes a `selected` property that is used to determine current selection and therefore it can obtain corresponding label to render when the `dropdown` is closed.
+The `anypoint-dropdown` element assumes it will have a child that exposes a `selected` property that is used to determine current selection and therefore it can obtain corresponding label to render when the `dropdown` is closed.
 The `listbox` element just renders whatever was added to it's [light DOM][] and manages selection state.
 It doesn't really matter for the components what is the name of the component passed as a child element.
-The `listbox` renders `my-list-item` but it will render `img` or `p` elements as well.
+The `anypoint-listbox` renders `anypoint-item` but it will also render `img` or `p` elements as well.
-The same is for `dropdown` element.
-As long as child element has `selected` property it will work properly.
-However if the element won't expose this property the component should still render without any error message.
+The same is for `anypoint-dropdown` element.
+As long as child element has the `selected` property it will work properly.
+However, if the element won't expose this property the component should still render without any error message.
 This is consistent with the web platform.
 When a `p` (paragraph) is passed to the `ul` (unordered list), the paragraph will still be rendered even though the composition is incorrect.
 The component should not throw error when incorrectly initialized.

 ### Composite API components

 API Components comes with a rich library of web components that allows developers to build complex application for interacting with APIs.
 Each component reuse existing components and minimize coder repetition.
-Basic rule is to create separate component or a JavaScript mixin that can be reused later in other components.
+Basic rule is to create a separate component or a JavaScript mixin that can be reused later in other components.

 The component never serves more than one purpose.
-In the example above the `my-dropdown` only renders a label for the dropdown form control and changes the label when selection in the `my-listbox` element changes.
-Selection management is a sole responsibility of `my-listbox` element.
+In the example above the `anypoint-dropdown` only renders a label for the dropdown form control and changes the label when selection in the `anypoint-listbox` element changes.
+Selection management is a sole responsibility of `anypoint-listbox` element.
 It has `selected` and `selectedItem` properties and few helper functions like `selectNext()` or `clearSelction()` functions.
-Finally `my-list-item` just renders any content passed to the [light DOM][] in a single line.
+Finally `anypoint-item` just renders any content passed to the [light DOM][] in a single line.
 Having this composition you can:
--   reuse `my-listbox` in various situations when a selection of one of the option is required, like application menus, drop downs, radio buttons and so on.
+-   reuse `anypoint-listbox` in various situations when a selection of one of the options is required, like application menus, drop downs, radio buttons and so on.
--   reuse `my-list-item` whenever you need to render a list if items in an unified way like menus, drop downs, selection options.
+-   reuse `anypoint-item` whenever you need to render a list if items in an unified way like menus, drop downs, selection options.

 This kind of composition is highly scalable when creating new components.
-Instead of repeating code that serves the same purpose but in different context it use another component.
+Instead of repeating code that serves the same purpose but in different context, it uses another component.

 #### Things to avoid

 __Don't build monoliths__.
 The `my-dropdown` components could be build as a single component that accepts a configurable list of children to render.
-This however is not scalable as the state selection and rendering is enclosed in this component and cannot be shared.
-It would also allow you to render very specific view because it would internally render list items only.
-No way to render in a dropdown a list of images without breaking changes to the component.
+This, however, **is not scalable** as the state selection and rendering is enclosed in this component and cannot be shared.
+It only allows you to render very specific view because the implementation of rendering of the list items is very specific to this component.
+There is no way to render in the dropdown a list of images without breaking changes to the component.
 Finally it is not web friendly as this is not how native HTML elements works.

 __Think about the web__.
 When creating new component think how similar patterns were used in the web platform.
 When using similar and therefore familiar patterns the developer that uses the component in the future has less work to do when learning how to use the component.

-## Web component vs JavaScript library
+## Declarative vs imperative

 Some of the components in the API Components library do not offer an UI.
 We call them logic components.
-They only performs some kind of logic but do has no visual layer.
+They only performs some kind of logic but have no visual layer.
 You may think a JavaScript library should be used instead and in many use cases you would be right.
 However, sometimes the component may need to use DOM APIs and it would be inconvenient to initialize the functionality via imperative API.
 API Components prefer declarative use of APIs.

 `arc-models` elements are an example of this.
 The `arc-models` elements is a set of components that provide an access to the datastore in Advanced REST Client.
 The [request-model][] component provides access to the request store and allows to query for requests for given criteria.
-It could be a JavaScript library but the model listens to DOM events so other component requesting access to the datastore do not have to have direct access to the model element.
-When `arc-request-model` is inserted to the DOM it attaches a listener to a node and waits for events or direct call of a function in exposed API.
+It could be a JavaScript library but the model listens to DOM events so other components requesting access to the datastore do not have to have direct access to the model element.
+When `request-model` is inserted to the DOM it attaches a listener to a document node and waits for events or direct call of a function in exposed API.
 It also dispatches events when a model changes so other elements can react on the change.
-It could be don with a library but with each component that uses the model you would have to initialize the library and remember to clean up when the component is detached from the DOM.
-Finally, as mentioned, in API Components ecosystem we prefer declarative programming.
-Therefore the model should be added to the shadow DOM of the component instead of calling a function in JavaScript library.
+It could be done with a library but with each component that uses the model you would have to initialize the library and remember to clean up when the component is detached from the DOM.
+Finally, as mentioned, in API Components ecosystem, we prefer declarative programming.
+Therefore the model should be added to the shadow DOM of the component or application instead of calling a function in JavaScript library.

 This doesn't apply to 3rd party libraries which has to be used imperatively unless a custom element wrapper is created for the library.

+### Why to use declarative APIs

+**Semantics.** An HTML tag used in the DOM has own semantic and it is easier to understand what the application does.

+**Events API** This enables event based communication between components.
+Instead of initializing the same component multiple times inside the same application, especially when state can change, it is more performant to use a single component that listens for DOM events, performs an operation, and dispatches an event when the work is done.

+**Familiarity** This is well known pattern in web programming.
+Declare an HTML element in the DOM and use JavaScript to handle events or to call API functions.
+Each web developer understands this and therefore it is easier to adjust.

 ## Passing data to and from a component